uiocompcat/HyDGL/README.rst

     :target: https://codecov.io/gh/hkneiding/nbo2graph

-nbo2graph is a Python parser to generate descriptive graphs based on Natural Bond Orbital (NBO) data ready for use in Graph Neural Networks.
+nbo2graph is a Python parser to generate descriptive graphs based on quantum chemistry data ready for use in Graph Neural Networks.
 In particular it provides the following features:

 - adaptable generation of graph representations based on quantum chemistry data

     - connectivity based on NBO data or bond orders
     - features (both periodic table properties and quantum chemistry based)

 - export of graphs as networkx objects or pytorch_geometric graphs

+So far most graph representation learning approaches in quantum chemistry focus on organic molecules and build graphs based on geometry using basic features.
+For the accurate prediction of more complicated compounds (such as transition metal complexes) richer representations are required that include more of the relevant physics.
+This package provides the functionality to generate such graphs mainly based on Natural Bond Orbital (NBO) data and is the code associated with the paper `Deep Learning Metal Complex Properties with Natural Quantum Graphs`_.

+.. _Deep Learning Metal Complex Properties with Natural Quantum Graphs: https://chemrxiv.org/engage/chemrxiv/article-details/62b8daaf7da6ce76b221a831

 The package can be used for any types of molecules but is aimed at transition metal complexes, more precisely the tmQM data set.